1960s Brazilian student movement

-In the early 1900s, students enjoyed relative prominence in Brazilian political activities and in 1937 established the National Union of Students (Brazil), known as the UNE.
+In the early 20th century, students enjoyed relative prominence in Brazilian political activities and in 1937 established the National Union of Students (Brazil), known as the UNE.
 In the late 1950s, the UNE became increasingly leftist as Brazil's political situation became more polarized.
 The Brazilian military dictatorship that came to power after a coup in 1964 directly challenged students' rights to political activity.
 The government's anti-democratic policies and attempt to suppress student political activity incited mass student mobilization in protest of the dictatorship.
 As student demonstration increased, the government escalated its repression of protestors.
 Police and students repeatedly engaged in violent clashes.
 The student movement peaked in 1968 when students engaged in intense national protests, strikes, and occupied universities.
 The government increasingly arrested and tortured students and professors suspected of being leftist or associated with communist groups.
 By the end of 1968, the government passed legislation that eliminated the ability of students to contest the government and ended the student movement.